oranie/redis-chat-sample/readme.md

-This project is internal trainning and demo app.
+## This project is internal trainning and demo app.

-Redis and DynamoDB sample app
+Redis (and DynamoDB, other NoSQL Datastore soon...) sample app

 ## Envroiment
 Redis 5.0+